davisdoan/davisdoan.github.io/index.md

 ## Projects

  `Fall 2016`
 __SDSU Intro to Web Development - Online Chocolate Shop__

+{:.fun}
-* Website for an imaginary chocolate shop with full check out and order confirmation
+* {:.done} Website for an imaginary chocolate shop with full check out and order confirmation

-* Web pages generated inventory and stock categories via PHP requests to mySQL database
+* {:.done} Web pages generated inventory and stock categories via PHP requests to mySQL database

  `Fall 2016`
 __SDSU Intro to Web Development - Online Marathon Registration__

+{:.fun}
 * Website for an imaginary SDSU Marathon with runner registration and confirmation

 * Runner registration stored in mySQL database with duplicate runner checking